 The Brazilian Real (BRL) is the main form of currency in Brazil.
-US dollars are accepted in many places.
-ATMs are available throughout the country and usually offer a reasonable exchange rate.
+US dollars are accepted in some tourist-focused businesses, but carrying a little local cash is always a good idea.
+ATMs are available throughout the country and usually offer a reasonable exchange rate, but fees can be high.
 Visa and Mastercard are widely accepted.
-Credit and debit cards can be used in most shops but cash is still preferred and recommended for local markets.
+Debit cards can be used in most shops but carrying a little cash is still recommended for small vendors, local markets, and for safety reasons.

-The official language of Brazil is Portuguese, with a variety of different dialects that can be heard throughout the country.
+The official language of Brazil is Portuguese, with a variety of different dialects heard throughout the country.
 English, Spanish, Italian, French, and German can be occasionally heard in larger cities and in tourist areas.
-Portuguese is the main language spoken in more rural areas.
+Few Brazilians speak English outside the tourist hubs like Rio and Sao Paulo and there is little English signage, so learning a little Portuguese will help you a lot.

 Best time to go

-Brazil is a year round destination as none of the regions have severe weather extremes, so it's really dependent on the activities of interest.
-For Rio de Janeiro and its beaches, the best time to visit is between August and October when spring arrives.
-Rio experiences tropical showers between October and January.
-Salvador, Recife, Fortaleza never get cold but they do experience tropical showers, usually in the afternoon, from April to July.
-The Pantanal is the driest between April and October but the wetter months, between January and March provide the best opportunities to view wildlife.
-The only parts of Brazil that get cold are places such as Sao Paulo, Belo Horizonte, Ouro Preto, Porto Alegre.
-Amazon's dry season is from July to October.
-Carnaval is also another popular time to go which is usually between February and March.
+Brazil is a year-round destination and none of its regions have severe weather extremes.
+For Rio de Janeiro and its beaches, early spring between August and October is ideal.
+Tropical showers and tourist crowds dominate the summer between October and January, but these give way to the excitement of Carnaval by February, making this a great time to be in Rio (or anywhere in Brazil).
+Salvador, Recife, and Fortaleza never get cold but do experience late tropical showers from April to July.
+The Pantanal is driest between April and October but the wetter months, between January and March, provide the best opportunities to view wildlife.
+Central and southern Brazil, including Sao Paulo, Belo Horizonte, Ouro Preto, and Porto Alegre, can get cool in winter.
+The Amazon's dry season is from July to October.

-The climate in Brazil varies considerably from the tropical north to temperate zones in the south.
-The coast of Brazil is characterized by cool and comfortable winters, however, the temperature does not change much throughout the year in this part of the country.
-In the northeastern part of the country (extending down to Rio), summer months (December- February) experience temperatures exceeding 30˚C (86˚ F)while the rest of the year enjoys temperatures ranging from the mid-20s to mid-30s.
+The climate in Brazil varies a lot from the tropical north to temperate zones in the south.
+The coast is characterized by cool and comfortable winters, however, the temperature does not change much throughout the year in this part of the country.
+In the northeastern part of the country (extending down to Rio), summer months (December to February) experience temperatures exceeding 30˚C (86˚ F), while the rest of the year enjoys temperatures ranging from the mid-20s to mid-30s, celcius.
 The southern part of Brazil sees the most diverse weather.
 Winter months (June-August) can experience 15˚C (59˚F), but can reach 35˚C (95 ˚F) in the summer.
 Finally, the Amazon region is characterized by high humidity and considerable tropical rainfall.
 In the north, the rainy season is from January to April, in the northeast, it is from April to July and cities like Rio and Sao Paulo have a rainy season from November to March.

-South America's giant is a seductive country with tropical islands, picturesque colonial towns and some of the world’s most iconic sights such as Iguassu Falls, Amazon Jungle, Rio de Janeiro and the Pantanal to name a few.
-Also,with a true mix of European and African blood, the cultural melting pot is as diverse as anywhere in the world.
-The martial arts based dance moves of Capoeira, the African backed beats of the Samba and the absolute devotion to the game of football (soccer) to the natural beauty of one of the world’s longest white sand coastlines make a trip to Brazil a truly once in a lifetime opportunity for a variety of different travellers.
+South America's largest country is a seductive giant with tropical islands, picturesque colonial towns and some of the world’s top sights such as Iguassu Falls, the Amazon Jungle, Rio de Janeiro and the Pantanal to name a few.
+Also,its unique mix of European, Native American, and African blood creates a cultural melting pot as diverse as any in the world.
+From the martial arts-based dance moves of Capoeira, to the African-backed beats of Samba and an absolute devotion to the game of football (soccer), culture combines with natural beauty to make a trip to Brazil a once in a lifetime opportunity for a variety of different travellers.

 Getting There From North America

 Brazil has three main international Airports - Governador Andre Franco Montoro International Airport (also referred to as GRU Airport) in São Paulo/Guarulhos (GRU), Tom Jobim International Airport (also known as Galeao International Airport) in Rio de Janeiro/Galeão (GIG), and Eduardo Gomes International Airport (also known as Manau International Airport) in Manaus (MAO).
-Brazil also has a variety of domestic and other international airports throughout the country which makes connections onto various other destinations convenient and easy.
+Brazil also has a variety of domestic and international airports throughout the country, which makes connections to other destinations convenient and easy.

 Major Air Routes from the United States